exonum/exonum-doc/src/get-started/java-binding.md

 Finally, add an `instances` section that describes the list of service instances you want to start in the blockchain.
-For each instance you need to specify its artifact name alias.
+For each instance you need to specify its artifact name alias in `artifact` field.
+Instance names are the keys in the YAML dictionary.
 Instance Configuration plugin also requires a list of additional parameters, which we provide for the `timestamping` instance:

 - `sources`.
 Points to a directory with the Protobuf sources of the service configuration message.
 We use the `proto_sources` directory.